-We are four unions participating in Trade Unions for Energy Democracy in the U.S. which represent workers in health, manufacturing, hospitality, and human services.
+We are unions participating in Trade Unions for Energy Democracy in the U.S. representing workers in health, manufacturing, hospitality, education, and human services.
 We have been working in our unions to raise awareness of the devastating effects of climate change and advocating for Labor action to protect the Earth’s climate and defend our jobs.

 Now, we are challenged to redouble our efforts by the recently published Fourth National Climate Assessment, which describes the destruction already wrought by climate change and what the U.S. can expect if current warming trends continue.

 Released on November 23, 2018, the new report warns of the likely impact on human health and welfare, the natural environment, energy production and use, land and water resources, and transportation.
 It thus underscores the urgent need for the U.S. to reduce its greenhouse gas emissions.

 In recent months, floods from Hurricane Florence on the south eastern coast of the U.S. have left over 50 dead, hundreds displaced from their homes, and toxic coal ash spread throughout the region.
 On the west coast, multiple wildfires in California have resulted in some of the most toxic air pollution in the world, and have left at least 88 dead, with more than 200 still missing as of November 26, 2018.
 In Puerto Rico, where Hurricane Maria ravaged the Island over a year ago, the death toll due to this unprecedented climate disaster is over 4,600.
 During 2017—the second-hottest year in U.S. history—extreme weather and climate-related events inflicted a record-breaking $306 billion in damages.
 If we continue with “business as usual,” by the end of the century, climate damages could cost the U.S. economy more than $500 billion a year with major job losses in multiple sectors.